ssande/libraryDatabase_CS102Proj5/README.md

+Libarary database project from CS102.
+This built upon previous projects and with each new version, it implemented different data structures and algorithms.
+This is the final version of the project that required a user interface.

 Project requirements:
 - Database should implement a dynamic binary search tree of dynamic linked lists to organize the info within the database